 So here is my idea of how you can make your very own unique large wooden bead garland…

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.

 View my full disclosure policy.

-DIY huge wood bead garland
+DIY large wooden bead garland

-Supplies needed for large wood bead garland
+Supplies needed to make a large DIY wood bead garland

-- wood stars HERE
+- wood stars

-- power drill HERE
+- power drill